R. Couri Hay

-Robert Couri Hay, born April 1949, is an American publicist and gossip columnist.
-He was a gossip columnist for the National Enquirer from 1976 to 1983.
-He started his career with Andy Warhol and worked as an interviewer and columnist for Warhol's magazine called Interview Magazine.
-After that, his columns & stories also appeared in People Magazine, Town & Country and Hamptons Magazine.
-Later, he contributed stories to The New York Times, New York Post, and Women's Wear Daily.
-He was featured in CNN’s film Halston.
-Hay was interviewed in Netflix's docuseries The Andy Warhol Diaries and appeared in several episodes.
-Notable media events he represented included the centennial anniversary of the Juilliard School, 10th anniversary of the Broadway show Chicago, galas for Lincoln Center, the American Ballet Theatre, the Budapest Symphony Orchestra and the Society of Memorial Sloan Kettering Cancer Center.
-Some of his notable clients have included Harry Winston, Bergdorf Goodman, Prada, Chopard, Escada, and Bulgari.
+Robert Couri Hay (born April 1949) is an American publicist and gossip columnist.
+Initially working for Andy Warhol among the original contributing editors to Interview magazine, his reporting subsequently appeared in People, Town & Country, and CNN Films documentary Hamptons, with contributions to Women's Wear Daily and New York newspapers.
+Recent appearances in documentary retrospectives include Halston (2019) and The Andy Warhol Diaries (2022) on Netflix.

+Hay has represented notable media events, including the centennial anniversary of the Juilliard School, 10th anniversary of the Broadway show Chicago, galas for Lincoln Center, the American Ballet Theatre, the Budapest Symphony Orchestra, and the Society of Memorial Sloan Kettering Cancer Center.
+His list of clients has included Harry Winston, Bergdorf Goodman, Prada, Chopard, Escada, and Bulgari, and Veuve Clicquot.
+Hay was honored by the New York State Assembly for his exceptional contributions to the world of printed press and the promotion of arts.
+Assemblymember Rebecca Seawright presented the citation to Hay on December 22, 2023.

+Hay was honored with the Leadership Award at the 2023 NYC TV festival for his contribution in film and media.

-Early life & Education
+Early life and education

 Hay was born and raised in Portland, Maine.
 He attended American University in Washington, D.C.
-He claims to have moved to New York in 1970 at age 20.
-According to Hay in an interview with Flatt magazine, he was named after his Uncle, A. Robert Couri, a world war two veteran.
+According to Hay in an interview with Flatt magazine, he was named after his uncle, A. Robert Couri, a World War II veteran.
 He studied under Larry McMurtry and had his initial learning from Charles James and Timothy Leary.
 Hay also did coursework at Georgetown University in 1970.

+Marilyn Couri Hay (Couri's mother), was a sportswoman, socialite and philanthropist.
+She was also the chairperson of Red Cross for the greater Portland area.
+Hay's cousin Ralph Hay, founded the NFL.
+R Couri Hay is a member of Mayflower Society and is a descendant from passengers of the mayflower ship including Stephan Hopkins.
+One of his ancestors, John Hay, was a personal secretary to President Abraham Lincoln.